Last updated 10th July, 2018

-As a society we are fascinated by true crime.
+forensics and crime scene investigations and we find people who kill intriguing.
+For most of us, taking the life of another out with self-defense is an act we cannot imagine.
+We have an innate brake system, something which tells us that this is an act we just cannot carry out.
+Those who seemly do kill without conscience, guilt or remorse and do this repeatedly peak our curiosity and our desire to understand how and whys a society, we are fascinated by true crime.
 We watch documentaries on serial killers, programmes following police forces and homicide units.
-We are interested in forensics and crime scene investigations and we find people who kill intriguing.
-For most of us, taking the life of another out with self-defence is an act we cannot imagine.
-We have an innate brake system, something which tells us that this is an act we just cannot carry out.
-Those who seemly do kill without conscience, guilt or remorse and do this repeatedly peak our curiosity and our desire to understand how and why.
+We are interested in

 Inside The Mind Of A Psychopath